Why choose Shake?

 - Profiles are always recorded, allowing profile reports to be generated after a run completes, without requesting any "profiling mode" in advance.
 Shake ensures profiling information is recorded with no measurable performance impact.

-- Graphs can be generating showing dependencies, usually grouped by either file type or location, making it easy to see the overall structure of the build.
+- Graphs can be generated showing dependencies, usually grouped by either file type or location, making it easy to see the overall structure of the build.

 - Reports can be mined using a powerful querying language to determine custom information about your build.